All the words we know

 This is the fourth novel by Irish writer Paul Murray.
 It was short listed for the Booker Prize 2023 and won The Irish Post Book of the Year 2023.

 It is essentially a tragicomic family saga set in a dull town in Ireland and told in four voices.
-Murray slips back though time, moving from each section though the mind of each family member as much is revealed and these … Read more »
+Murray slips back though time, moving from each section though the mind of each family member as much is revealed … Read more »

 The In-Between